Pierre-Demessence/Cornibot/README.md

     ├── Engine/     # Main code of the bot.
     ├── Observers/  # Observers check user input based on an pattern and run code.
 One file per Observer.
     ├── Services/   # Services are launched at the start of the app and run without user input.
 One file per Service.
 They can be accessed from Commands and Observers.
-    └── Utils/      # Utility code that is not dependant on the bot.
+    └── Utils/      # Utility code that is not dependent on the bot.
 ```

 ## Notes